sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 new images with highlighted differences, and attach them to the report.
 Finally, your task is to generate a report and visually validate what has changed, and report bugs if any.

-You can also consult the [advanced guide] for more details about testing the user interface.
+You can also consult the [fundamentals guide] for more details about testing the user interface.
 In this short guide, you'll go through the basic steps of testing the UI.

 ## Table of Contents